hammerheim-game/hammerheim-rules/3-warbands.md

 addition, the Priest of Taal may choose from the Ostlander Special Skill list.
 Special Rules
-Pray User: The Priest of Taal is a servant of Taal and may use the Prayers of Taal as detailed in the Magic section and the Priest of Taal start with one prays generated at random.
+Prayer User: The Priest of Taal is a servant of Taal and may use the Prayers of Taal as detailed in the Magic section and the Priest of Taal start with one prays generated at random.
 See the Magic section for details.
-In addition the Priest of Taal may learn a new Pray instead on a new skill.
+In addition the Priest of Taal may learn a new Prayer instead on a new skill.
 Strictures: Priests of Taal may never wear armor.
 ##### Henchmen